dmanev/nhsTest/part2.md

 ```
 $ curl -XPUT $RIAK_HOST/search/index/newssearch
 ```

+The "newssearch" index will be responsible for indexing the queries sent to the ns.py application.

 ### Create bucket type
 ```
 $ riak-admin bucket-type create queries '{"props":{"search_index":"newssearch"}}'
 $ riak-admin bucket-type activate queries
 ```

+The bucket type "queries" will store the two types of queries: OR and AND based search queries.
+Both queries will be stored in separate bucktes: "orquery" and "andquery".
+Follow the text bellow:

 ### Add top 5 queries

 ```